Ridgewood Park (baseball ground)

 The land that would become Wallace's Ridgewood Park was purchased by William Wallace in 1884.
 On April 5, 1885, the first game was played between the Brooklyn Atlantics and the Ridgewoods before a reported 3,000 fans.
-According to Retrosheet, Ridgewood Park was used by the Brooklyn Trolley Dodgers from 1887-1889 after they had played some games in the 1886 season at Grauer's.
+According to Retrosheet, Ridgewood Park was used by the Brooklyn Grays / Bridegrooms from 1887–1889 after they had played some games in the 1886 season at Grauer's.
 The Dodgers had used it strictly for Sunday games, to get around Brooklyn's blue laws.
 The Brooklyn Gladiators played their full 1890 schedule at Wallace's.
 The field was home to the semipro Ridgewoods; later the Brooklyn Bushwicks and the Negro league Brooklyn Royal Giants also played there.
+The park had a capacity of 10,000 in 1887.

 On September 19, 1917, the grandstand burned, precipitating the Bushwicks' move to Dexter Park in 1918.
 Wallace apparently intended to subdivide the land put it up for sale in that year, but ultimately he would rebuild, and the property was not sold until 1927.
 Although it was gradually reduced in size, the park survived and hosted soccer and other sports as Grand Stadium until 1959, when it was replaced by industrial buildings.

 Grand Stadium once again played host to the Dodgers as a training site in its waning years.
 The Eagle reported on February 26, 1947, that Branch Rickey "looked refreshed on his arrival at Grand Stadium to watch the 20 who had been tempted [by Mexican promoter Pasquel's contract offers] and 30 other Dodgers go through their long drill."
 Although this passing reference does not conclusively establish the connection, it seems that the Dodgers returned briefly to their old stomping grounds some 60 years later.

 Yet another Ridgewood ballpark was Meyerrose Park, which existed from 1907 through 1911.
 It was the home of an "outlaw" Brooklyn club for two seasons, in the Atlantic League (1907) and Union League (1908).
 It was on part of the former Meyerrose Farm, a large block bounded by Myrtle Avenue, Gates Avenue, Covert (now Seneca) Avenue, and Woodward Avenue.
 After the 1911 season, it was sold to developers, and Onderdonk Avenue was cut through.